2007–08 New Orleans Hornets season

-The 2007–08 New Orleans Hornets season was the Hornets' sixth season in the National Basketball Association.
+The 2007–08 New Orleans Hornets season was the sixth (Note: At the time, this season was considered the 20th season in franchise history, being viewed as a relocation from Charlotte.
+In 2014, after this team was rebranded as the Pelicans, the name and the statistical history of the original team was reclaimed by the present day Charlotte Hornets, who had begun play in 2004 as an expansion team known as the Charlotte Bobcats.) season of the franchise in the National Basketball Association.
 They returned to New Orleans full-time for the first time since 2004–05.
 The Hornets had the sixth best team offensive rating in the NBA.

-Although they declined an option to play part of this season at the Ford Center in Oklahoma City, Oklahoma, as they did for most of the previous two seasons, they did play their first preseason game at the Ford Center on October 9 for a final curtain call.
+Although they declined an option to play part of this season at the Ford Center in Oklahoma City, as they did for most of the previous two seasons, they did play their first preseason game at the Ford Center on October 9 for a final curtain call.

 On February 21, 2008 Bobby Jackson was traded to the Houston Rockets along with teammate Adam Haluska for Bonzi Wells and Mike James as part of a three team deal involving Houston and the Memphis Grizzlies.
 Also, Marcus Vinicius was traded to the Rockets where they traded him to the Memphis Grizzlies to gain the rights to Malick Badiane and Sergei Lishouk.